 Academic Editor and Proofreader services

-I understand the academic protocols and requirements for academic examination or publication.
-I am highly experienced in editing and proofreading draft theses (Honours, Masters, Doctorates, and Ph.Ds), exegeses, journal and conference papers, academic and progress reports, grant and funding applications, and ethics approval application documents, for example.
+We understand the academic protocols and requirements for academic examination or publication.
+Catriona is highly experienced in editing and proofreading draft theses (Honours, Masters, Doctorates, and Ph.Ds), exegeses, journal and conference papers, academic and progress reports, grant and funding applications, and ethics approval application documents, for example.

-I use Track Changes and can work chapter by chapter, if necessary.
-If you need a job done ASAP, I can do it for you.
-I charge a 25% Rush Rate for rapid turnaround service.
-I promise I will get it back to you fast and free of errors.
+We use Track Changes and can work chapter by chapter, if necessary.
+If you need a job done ASAP, we can do it for you.
+We charge a 25% Rush Rate for rapid turnaround service.
+We promise we will get it back to you fast and free of errors.

-[Note: I do not undertake structural copyediting of Honours, Masters, Doctorates or Ph.Ds, as this is the responsibility of the academic scholar].
+[Note: we do not undertake structural copyediting of Honours, Masters, Doctorates or Ph.Ds, as this is the responsibility of the academic scholar].

 Types of Editing

 Medium (standard) copyediting involves checking for style, consistency, and relationships between text and graphics (such as figures, tables, photographs and their respective captions).